Military women are headed into combat posts. But that's just the start of their fighting.

 Some House members are already working to force the president's hand.

-Republican Reps.
-Duncan Hunter of California and Ryan Zinke of Montana — both veterans of the Iraq war — introduced the “draft our daughters” act, which requires all eligible women to register for the draft within 90 days of all combat specialties opening.
+On Thursday, Republican Reps.
+Duncan Hunter of California and Ryan Zinke of Montana — both veterans of the Iraq war — introduced the "draft our daughters" act, which requires all eligible women to register for the draft within 90 days of the opening all combat specialties opening.

 Hunter said he hopes to make the issue a point of debate in the annual defense authorization bill discussion, although he also hinted he might not support his own proposal.